How much does it cost to explore Estonia?

 So what did we get up to, and more importantly, how much did it cost to explore the Republic of Estonia?

-• Our travel style wherever we go is reasonably consistent, which is great when you want to compare travel costs:
+Our travel style is reasonably consistent wherever we go, which is excellent when you want to compare travel costs between destinations:

 What is the currency of Estonia?